 The front of the Tongkonan had a variety of carvings on it.
 Dull colours of rusty red and coffee brown were neatly painted into intricate designs of buffalo horns weaved with chickens standing on a sphere, symbolising the sun.

 The morning had flown by and now it was time for my surprise lunch.
 I kept asking Augusto where we were going his only response was a grin.

 We sat outside a local restaurant in the garden surrounded by trees, plants and caught a refreshing breeze.
 It was very basic; white plastic tables, brown stained windows, dirty red chequered tablecloths and unusual smells coming from the kitchen.
 There was no menu so I left it to Augusto, who spoke to the waiter and grinned.
 I ordered a Coca-Cola and it came out in the classic glass bottle style.
 I don’t drink it at home but for some reason, Coca-Cola in a glass bottle tastes unbelievable.
 After a while lunch was served.
 One plate was boiled rice and the other was pieces of meat which looked like it was laced with chilli.

 ‘Very delicious you try.’

 I picked up the meat and examined it as if it was a diamond.
-I noticed that it had white hairs on it.
+I noticed that it had white hair on it.
 I took a bite.
-It was very spicy and tough like over cooked beef.
-I took another bite and meat stuck in my teeth.
+It was very spicy and tough like overcooked beef.
+I took another bite and the meat stuck in my teeth.
 But it wasn’t meat, it was a hair.

 ‘Okay, what is it?’